matthillman/swgoh-help/README.md

 <p align="center"><img src="https://media.giphy.com/media/h9hoPqk7Db5fi/giphy.gif"></p>

-Yes, that is correct, the ID from the guild's swogh.gg url, which is completely unrelated from swgoh.help.
+Yes, that is correct, the ID from the guild's swogh.gg url, which is completely unrelated to the swgoh.help API.

 **But why?**